 Spray-in-place roof foam provides industrial and commercial buildings with the highest R-value on the market.
 The insulating effect of spray foam helps keep temperatures more consistent, which reduces the stack effect.

 Spray foam roof insulation like GacoRoofFoam does more than insulate, however.
 This state-of-the-art product can be applied to any pre-existing roofing substrate, creating a monolithic barrier against air and moisture infiltration.
 By sealing up crevices and cracks, spray foam virtually eliminates the stack effect that drains business resources year after year.
+That’s why the cost of spray foam is well worth the investment.

 What are the other benefits of spray foam roofing?